LangStream/documentation/building-applications/flare-pattern.md

 In LangStream we implement the loop by sending the current record to the topic that is used as input for the pipeline at step 3.

-This is pretty easy an intuitive and allows you to implement a Flare pipeline with just a few lines of code.
+This is pretty easy and intuitive and allows you to implement a Flare pipeline with just a few lines of code.

-Benefits of using a topic to perform the loop:
+### Benefits of using a topic to perform the loop

+The presence of a buffer topic to implement the loop has several benefits:

 - You can retry in case of failure while computing the embeddings or querying the vector database
 - Back pressure is handled automatically by the platform
 - You can deal with multiple queries at the same time